-Similar to doctors, Colorado dentists are not required to give fingerprints as part of the license application process.
-But they are expected to fully disclose their criminal record on their application.
+- You are not required to give fingerprints as part of the license application process.

-Practicing dentistry without a valid and current license is a Colorado misdemeanor, carrying a punishment of up to 120 days in jail and/or up to $750 in fines.
+- Practicing dentistry without a license is a misdemeanor, carrying up to 120 days in jail and/or up to $750.

 In this article, our Denver Colorado criminal defense attorneys discuss how criminal convictions affect dental licenses in Colorado.
 Click on a topic to jump to that section: